 1. The Andreassen lab published a paper (F. Zhang et al. Chromosoma.
 110:1637-1649.
 2010.) which demonstrated that FANCJ acts in parallel with monoubiquitinated FANCD2, rather than strictly downstream as previously believed.
 Further, FANCJ promotes chromatin access of monoubiquitinated FANCD2.

-2. The Andreassen lab collaborated with the group of Satoshi Namekawa in the Division of Reproductive Sciences at CCHMC.
+2. The Andreassen lab collaborated with the group of Satoshi Namekawa in the Division of Reproductive Sciences at Cincinnati Children's.
 This work on DNA damage response proteins in silencing of the sex chromosomes in male germ cells was published in Genes & Development (Y. Ichijima et al. MDC1 directs chromosome-wide silencing of the sex chromosomes in male germ cells.
 Genes Dev.
 25:959-971.
 May, 2011.).

 - We demonstrate that a new protocol of pathogen inactivation using the alkylant S-303 provides a reasonable safety level for stored red cell viability in vivo (Cancelas JA et al. Stored red blood cell viability is maintained after treatment with a second-generation S-303 pathogen inactivation process.
 Transfusion.
 May 13, 2011.)